-Aphids are common sap-sucking insects, they have many predators and are the basis for many food chains.
+Aphids are sap-sucking insects, they have many predators and are the basis for many food chains.
 The sap sucking can cause a lack of plant vigour, distorted growth and often excrete a sticky substance (honeydew) on which sooty moulds can grow.
 Some aphids transmit plant viruses.

 Plants affected Most plants are susceptible